fareenamughal/UFOs/README.md

-# UFOs Analysis using JavaScript, HRML and Bootstrap [Module 12]
+# UFOs Analysis using JavaScript, HTML and Bootstrap [Module 12]
 ___

 ## Overview of Project